| Home | Back to Goldfish |

 There is as yet no British standard for the eggfish.

-The eggfish body and finnage are as in the Fantail but without the dorsal fin.
+The eggfish body and finnage are as in the pompon but without the frilly nasal septa.
 Colouration can be metallic or calico.

 The phoenix eggfish has long, flowing fins and a deeply forked tail.